sagemathinc/cocalc-doc/source/howto/missing-project.rst

 .. _missing-project:

 ==================================================
-Recovering a Project That Was Accidentally Deleted
+Recovering a Deleted Project
 ==================================================

+To recover individual files that are missing, see :doc:`Recovering a Deleted File <recover-deleted-file>`.

 ###############################################
 I think I deleted my project!
 What do I do?